The Corporate Tax Planning Law Review: Switzerland

 Withholding tax on intercompany transactions and treaty exemption

 As explained above, Swiss companies must levy a 35 per cent withholding tax on profit distributions (including constructive dividends and liquidation proceeds).
 To qualify for treaty benefits, the foreign parent company must be the beneficial owner of the dividend income.
-Further, the withholding tax refund will not be granted if the FTA determines that there is treaty abuse.
+Furthermore, the withholding tax refund will not be granted if the FTA determines that there is treaty abuse.
 In assessing beneficial ownership and whether a structure is abusive, the FTA examines whether there is sufficient capitalisation (30 per cent) and whether the parent company has substance (personnel and premises) in its country of residence.
 Generally, holding companies must demonstrate that they hold multiple companies, not just the Swiss company requesting treaty exemption.

 Rather than paying withholding tax, companies can request permission to use the simplified notification procedure (withholding tax relief) for intra-group distributions to Swiss parent companies or to parent companies resident in a DTT country.